CFD tips for a traditional windmill environment

 - equivalent sand-grain roughness height ks

-ks is used for surfaces (in SIMSCALE for ground
+ks is modelling height roughness for surfaces (in SimScale for ground

 (non-slip wall))